Gauging the Gauge and Anomaly Resolution: Applications

-\subsubsection{4D topological orders: quasistring defects and surface linking}
+which is precisely the fake-flatness condition \cite{Bullivant:2016clk} associated to the $t$-map of the 2-group \eqref{trivu1}.
+In other words, the mobility constraint for the currents translates to the statement that the 1-form operators $V$ lie on the boundary of the 0-form operators $U$.

+Generally, charged operators of a 2-gauge theory, such as \eqref{eq:2ym}, forms a (strict) 2-group~\cite{Baez:2002highergauge,Wockel2008Principal2A}: the groupoid unit translates to the unit codim-2 {operator} $\mathbf{1}_M$ with trivial 1-form charge on the boundary $\partial M$, and the two compositions on the 2-group \cite{baez2004}, denoted by $\circ,\otimes$, respectively, translates to two different ways of fusing these charged operators $(U,V)$.
+These composition laws are subject to the interchange relation (i.e., the Peiffer identity) \cite{baez2004,Porst2008Strict2A},

+where $\partial M = N$ and similarly $\partial M' = N'$.
+This interchange relation is in fact a generalization of the Eckman-Hilton argument \cite{Gaiotto:2014kfa}: consider a 1-form symmetry $G$ described by the 2-group $G\rightarrow\ast$, where the group at degree-0 $\ast$ is trivial.
+The $t$-map must then also be trivial, whence the Peiffer identity \eqref{interchange} implies that $G$ must be Abelian.

+The above construction can be understood as giving a map from the (differential graded) algebra formed by the currents $(j_e,J)$ to a certain algebra of observables---namely the 2-group of charged operators $(U,V)$---of the 2-Yang--Mills theory \eqref{eq:2ym}.
+This procedure has been studied in the general $L_\infty$-algebra context in \cite{costello_gwilliam_2016}, where the spacetime dependence of these currents/charged operators is described in terms of { {factorization algebras}} on $X$.
+We refer the reader to the aforementioned reference for details.

+\subsection{4D Topological Orders: Quasistring Defects and Surface Linking}

 We have seen in the monopole case above that certain curvature anomalies can be used to represent topological invariants of $X$.
-There, the first Chern class $c_1\in H^2(X,\bbZ)$ classifying complex line bundles on $X$ can be represented by the curvature 2-form $F$ through Chern-Weil theory \cite{book-algtop,book-charclass}.
+There, the first Chern class $c_1\in H^2(X,\bbZ)$ classifying complex line bundles on $X$ can be represented by the curvature 2-form $F$ through Chern--Weil theory \cite{book-algtop,book-charclass}.

-The topological invariants of $X$ of particular interest are the Stiefel-Whitney classes $w\in H^\bullet(X,\bbZ_2)$ of the tangent bundle $TX \rightarrow X$, which classifies the {\it framing} of $X$ \cite{book-algtop,book-charclass}.
-Our goal in this section is to leverage the structures of a 2-group in order to insert higher-dimensional topological anomalies.
-Since we shall only be interested in the topological defects of the theory, we assume our structure 2-group $\mathfrak{G}=(V\xrightarrow{0} N,\rhd)$ is skeletal with $t=0$.
+In this section, we would like to focus on the {{torsion}} topological invariants, particularly the Stiefel--Whitney classes $w\in H^\bullet(X,\bbZ_2)$ of the tangent bundle $TX \rightarrow X$.
+They classify the { {framing}} of $X$ \cite{book-algtop,book-charclass}; see also {Appendix} \ref{framedquasi}.
+Our goal in this section is to leverage the structures of a {{finite}} skeletal 2-group $\mathcal{G}=(V\xrightarrow{0} N,\rhd)$ in order to insert torsional topological anomalies, such as these Stiefel--Whitney classes.